Miss Emma Robinson

-Miss Richardson is one of our History and Geography Subject Leaders
+Miss Robinson is one of our History and Geography Subject Leaders

-Mrs Gray is one of our History and Geography Subject Leaders
+Mrs Storey is one of our History and Geography Subject Leaders

 “Geography explains the past, illuminates the present and prepares us for the future.

 At St Teresa’s, we believe that Geography and History encourages curiosity and a deep fascination about the world around us and its people that will remain with our children for the rest of their lives.
 Our children are passionate about gaining key knowledge and skills through a variety of experiences in the classroom as well as exciting fieldwork and educational visits.
 Through these opportunities, children gain fundamental, analytical skills which enhance curiosity and encourage them to be caring, accountable and responsible citizens.